positivejmk/Information-Search-in-online-communities/README.md

 - network_board+comment.csv : Relationship data between post authors and commenters
 - user_attribute.csv : User attributes data

 All properties are coded non-identifying.
 If necessary, we will consider providing it upon request.
+Thanks :)